pprevos/r4h2o/manuscript/r4h2o_05_statistics.md

 c) Wakefield
 D) Southwold

 ?
+Which sample point has registered the highest level of THM?

+a) BE_19426
+B) SO_11423
+c) SN_19289
+d) TA_11737

-Which town in the Gormsey town shows the highest level of turbidity?
+?
+Which town in the Gormsey system shows the highest level of turbidity?

 a) Swadlincote
 b) Pontybridge